gabriel-kwesie/osticket-prereqs/README.md

 <p>
 Logging into and downloading osTicket

-Copy the Virtual machine’s Public IP address > open Remote Desktop > paste the IP > and log in with the previously created VM username and password
+Go to the virtual machine tab in Azure > Copy the Virtual machine’s Public IP address > open Remote Desktop > paste the IP > and log in with the previously created VM username and password
 </p>
 <br />